-Dr Sandro Demaio trained and worked as a medical doctor at The Alfred Hospital in Australia.
-While practising as a doctor he completed a Master in Public Health including fieldwork to prevent diabetes through Buddhist Wats in Cambodia.
+Sandro trained and worked as a medical doctor at The Alfred Hospital in Australia.
+While practising as a doctor he completed a Master in Public Health including fieldwork in Cambodia.

 Sandro held a Postdoctoral Fellowship at Harvard Medical School from 2013 to 2015, and was assistant professor and course director in global health at the Copenhagen School of Global Health, in Denmark.
-He established and led the PLOS blog Global Health, and served on the founding Advisory Board of the EAT Foundation: the global, multi-stakeholder platform for food, health and environmental sustainability.
+He also established and led the PLOS blog Global Health.

-In his pro bono work, Sandro co-founded NCDFREE, a global social movement against noncommunicable diseases using social media, short film and leadership events – crowdfunded, it reached more than 2.5 million people in its first 18 months.
-Then, in 2015, he founded festival21, assembling and leading a team of knowledge leaders in staging a massive and unprecedented, free celebration of community, food, culture and future in his hometown Melbourne.
+In his pro bono work, Sandro co-founded NCDFREE, a global social movement against non-communicable diseases using social media, short film and leadership events – reaching more than 2.5 million people in its first 18 months.
+In 2015, he founded festival21, assembling and leading a team of knowledge leaders in staging a massive and unprecedented, free celebration of community, food, culture and future in his hometown Melbourne.

-From 2017, he is also co-host of the ABC television show Ask the Doctor – an innovative and exploratory factual medical series broadcasting weekly across Australia.
+Sandro currently co-hosts the ABC television show Ask The Doctor – an innovative and exploratory factual medical series broadcasting weekly across Australia.

-Sandro is currently fascinated by systems-innovation and leadership; impact in a post-democracy; and the commercial determinants of disease.
-He also loves to cook.
+Sandro is fascinated by systems-innovation and leadership; impact in a post-democracy; and externality-driven disease.